guide

 Each example features a different fictional app and illustrates how a developer might self-certify in a similar scenario.
 Use this resource as a decision-making tool as you evaluate your app's subject matter, content, tone, design, and more.

 This is not legal advice, nor a guaranteed solution to selecting the appropriate age group for your app.
-It is your responsibility to ensure you follow all applicable Meta Quest platform and regulatory requirements.
+It is your responsibility to ensure you follow all applicable Meta Horizon platform and regulatory requirements.

-My app is already live on the Store or App Lab
+My app is already live on the Store

 Example #1: I didn't build my app for younger users